Apple Cider Vinegar Benefits and How to Use - Dr. Axe

 High blood pressure is a major risk factor for heart disease.
 It forces the heart to work harder, causing the heart muscle to weaken and deteriorate over time.

-Apple cider vinegar helps improve blood pressure by keeping your heart healthy and strong.
 An animal study in Japan showed that giving rats acetic acid, the main component in vinegar, resulted in reduced blood pressure.
 Another animal study had similar findings, demonstrating that vinegar effectively blocked the actions of a specific enzyme that raises blood pressure.

 Other natural ways to lower blood pressure include increasing your intake of magnesium and potassium, upping your fiber intake, and swapping the salt and processed foods for whole foods.

-6. Relieves Symptoms of Acid Reflux
+6. May Help Relieve Symptoms of Acid Reflux

 Gastroesophageal reflux disease, also known as GERD or acid reflux, is a condition characterized by acid backflow from the stomach up into the esophagus, causing symptoms like heartburn, belching and nausea.